adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ---
 layout: post
-title:  "The disadvantages of Single Page Applications"
+title:  "The disadvantages of single page applications"
 date:   2014-08-11 09:00:01
 categories: js spas featured
 description: SPAs are full of pitfalls.
 There are many reasons why.
 ---

 Many people think single page applications (SPAs) provide a better user experience.
-On the contrary, not only do they cause problems for users, but they are significantly harder to design and build.
+But, not only do they cause usability problems, they are significantly harder to design and build.

 Before getting into the issues, let's first clarify what an SPA is.

 ## What exactly is an SPA?

-You might associate MVC, AJAX and client-side templating with an SPA.
-But these are not the defining characteristics.
-In fact, we can use all of these things to build [ROCA-style](http://roca-style.org/) websites.
+We might associate MVC, AJAX and client-side templating with an SPA.
+But these are not the defining characteristics of an SPA.
+We can use all of these things to build a rich, [ROCA-style](http://roca-style.org/) website.

 What really defines an SPA as such, is the fact that client-side Javascript handles the routing *instead* of the browser.
-That is, the application hijacks the behaviour that browsers provide natively.
+That is, the application hijacks the behaviour that browsers inherently provide natively for *free*.

-It's hardly surprising then that this causes the following problems:
+When it's put like that, it's hardly surprising they cause so many problems:

 ## 1. History and fast back